-- If diagnostic charts on preceding pages indicate that the problem is intermittent, try to reproduce the operating conditions that were present when the diagnostic trouble code (DTC) set. - If a faulty connection or wire is suspected to be the cause of the intermittent problem: clear DTCs, then check the connection or wire by wiggling it while watching the diagnostic gauge to see if the fault resets.
+If diagnostic charts on preceding pages indicate that the problem is intermittent, try to reproduce the operating conditions that were present when the Diagnostic Trouble Code (DTC) set.

+If a faulty connection or wire is suspected to be the cause of the intermittent problem: clear DTCs, then check the connection or wire by wiggling it while watching the diagnostic gauge to see if the fault resets.

-Possible causes of intermittent faults:
+Possible Causes of Intermittent Faults:

-- Faulty connection between sensor or actuator harness. - Faulty contact between terminals in connector. - Faulty terminal/wire connection. - Electromagnetic interference (EMI) from an improperly installed 2-way radio, etc., can cause faulty signals to be sent to the ECU.
+- Faulty connection between sensor or actuator and harness. - 2.
+Faulty contact between terminals in connector. - 3.
+Faulty terminal/wire connection.

+Electromagnetic interference (EMI) from an improperly installed 2-way radio, etc. can cause faulty signals to be sent to the ECU.

-NOTE: Refer to wiring diagrams earlier in this section as a guide to connections and wiring.
+NOTE: Refer to wiring diagrams earlier in this section as a guide to connections and wires.

-OUO1004.0000BB5 -19-06DEC02-1/1
+OURGP11,00000BC -19-05SEP03-1/1